Willgoss Choral Composition Prize

-Long-term member of the choral program, Dr Richard Willgoss, and his wife Sue have generously provided support for prize for 2018-19, offered as a way of supporting and inspiring composers of choral composition of the highest standard, with a focus on creativity and excellence.
+Long-term member of the choral program, Dr Richard Willgoss, and his wife Sue have generously provided support for prize, offered as a way of supporting and inspiring composers of choral composition of the highest standard, with a focus on creativity and excellence.

 The Willgoss Choral Composition Prize is aimed at encouraging and promoting the creation of an original work for unaccompanied choir, in support of a thriving choral program at UNSW Australia as represented by the Music Performance Unit.